Asma-Shoukat/Asma-Shoukat/README.md

 ## THE IDEA

-Aspiring AI student building hands-on across **Machine Learning, Computer Vision, and RAG systems** — with a working base in C++ and databases.
-Every project below is a step in learning how real, deployed intelligent systems are actually designed, not just how they look in a notebook.
+Aspiring AI student building hands-on across **Machine Learning, Computer Vision, and RAG systems** — with a working base in C++ and databases.I have experience working with C++ and databases, along with problem-solving using data-driven approaches through academic and personal projects.
+My focus is on gradually building practical skills in AI & ML  and learning how real-world intelligent systems are designed and deployed.
+Passionate about exploring scalable AI solutions and improving my understanding through continuous practice, projects, and experimentation.

 <br/>